Chapter 4. Infrastructure as Code Tools and Languages

 An application’s code executes after it’s deployed and running.
 Figure 4-1 shows a simplified lifecycle for software code.

 This difference may seem obvious, but it has implications for things like testing.
 If we write a unit test for infrastructure code, does it tell us about the infrastructure our code will create, or does it only tell us about what happens when the infrastructure code is executed?
-For example, if our code creates networking structures, can we write unit tests that prove that those structures will route traffic the way we expect?
+If our code creates networking structures, can we write unit tests that prove that those structures will route traffic the way we expect?

 More confusion comes with tools that compile infrastructure code we write in one language into another language.
 For example, AWS CDK allows developers to write infrastructure code in application development languages like Python and JavaScript, and then compile it to CloudFormation templates.
 This compiled code is an extra level of abstraction between the code you write and the resources that are provisioned.

-Infrastructure Code Processing
+Infrastructure Code Lifecycle

-Edit
+- Edit

-Build
+- Build

-Execute
+- Execute

-The infrastructure tool compiles and runs the code from the package to determine the desired state, a model of what the infrastructure resources should look like.
+The infrastructure tool compiles and runs the code from the package to determine the desired state model, a model of what the infrastructure resources should look like.
 Most often the infrastructure tool builds this model in memory, although in some case it may generate interim files, like CDK generating CloudFormation code.
 Unlike the resources assembled in the build step, the model is specific to the environment where it will be applied, so the execute step incorporates any configuration parameter values.

-Apply
+- Apply

 The infrastructure tool uses the infrastructure platform’s IaaS API to examine the current state of the infrastructure, compare it with the desired state generated in the execute step, and change the deployed infrastructure resources to match it.

 The build step is distinguished from the later steps in that its result, the build package, can be deployed to multiple environments.
-The execute step adds information specific to the particular instance of the infrastructure being deployed.
+The execute step adds additional information specific to the particular instance of the infrastructure being deployed.
 For example, if the same infrastructure code is deployed to a test environment, a staging environment, and then a production environment, different configuration parameters may be used each time.
 This is the basis of the reusable stack pattern (“Pattern: Reusable Stack” in Chapter 7).

 Generating Intermediate Code